-We are pleased to welcome you to Tax Facts 2019, our definitive guide to the Cyprus Tax System.
+We are pleased to welcome you to our 2020 Annual Tax Facts, our definitive guide to the Cyprus Tax System.

 Costas Tsielepis & Co publications represent an invaluable source of information for businesses and individuals wishing to acquire a comprehensive knowledge of Cyprus' tax system.